 YOUR CALIFORNIA PRIVACY RIGHTS.

 CD provides California residents with the option to opt-in to sharing of “personal information” as defined by California Civil Code Section 1798.83 (“Shine the Light law”) with third parties, other than Company Affiliates, for such third parties own direct marketing purposes.
 We do not share personal information with non-Affiliate third parties for their direct marketing purposes absent your consent.
-If you are a California resident, you may request information about our compliance with the Shine the Light law and/or withdraw previously given consent to sharing with non-Affiliate third parties for their direct marketing purposes by contacting us by e-mail at firstname.lastname@example.org or by sending a letter to 15677 N Cave Creek Rd, PHX, AZ 85032 (Attn: Legal Department).
+If you are a California resident, you may request information about our compliance with the Shine the Light law and/or withdraw previously given consent to sharing with non-Affiliate third parties for their direct marketing purposes by contacting us by e-mail by filling out our contact form by clicking here or by sending a letter to 15677 N Cave Creek Rd, PHX, AZ 85032 (Attn: Legal Department).
 Any such request must include “California Privacy Rights Request” in the first line of the description and include your name, street address, city, state, and ZIP code.
 Please note that we are only required to respond to one information request per customer each year, but you can withdraw a previously given consent at any time.
 We are not required to respond to requests made by means other than through this e-mail address or mail address.